Docs

 -- 'curl -H "Authorization: Bearer $SLACK_ACCESS_TOKEN" https://slack.com/api/auth.test'

---cwd <path>noWorking directory.
-Defaults to the current working directory.
+--cwd <path>Working directory.
+Defaults to the current directory.

 What env vars get set